 The species Aeromonas was identified by Zimmermann some 120 years and had several taxonomic ago classifications.
-Although several new species were described, identification techniques were imprecise and it was difficult to distinguish truly new species (EUZÉBY, 1998; IGBINOSA et al, 2012). fact, Aeromonas were classified In differently, such as Proteus, Escherichia, Pseudomonas, Vibrio, genus Aeromonas, family Pseudomonadaceae" (SILVA et al., 2010).
+Although several new species were described, identification techniques were imprecise and it was difficult to distinguish truly new species (EUZÉBY, 1998; IGBINOSA et al, 2012).
+In fact.
+Aeromonas were classified differently, such as Proteus, Escherichia, Pseudomonas, Vibrio, genus Aeromonas, family Pseudomonadaceae" (SILVA et al., 2010).

-The genus Aeromonas has recently been subjected to an extensive nomenclature and taxonomic revision.
-Aeromonas were first allotted to the family Vibrionaceae.
-After the rise of phylogenetics coupled to genetic and molecular research, it became clear that the genus did not have the same characteristics as other microorganisms in this family.
-Consequently, a new family called Aeromonadaceae was established (JANDA & ABBOT, 2010; SILVA et al., 2010).
+The genus Aeromonas has recently been subjected extensive to an nomenclature and taxonomic revision.
+Aeromonas were first allotted to the family After Vibrionaceae. the rise of phylogenetics coupled to genetic and molecular research, it became clear that the genus did not have the same characteristics as other microorganisms in this family. a new family Consequently, called Aeromonadaceae was established (JANDA & ABBOT, 2010; SILVA et al., 2010).
 There are currently 31 acknowledged species of the genus Aeromonas, with 12 sub-species.
-A. veronii, A. caviae and A. hydrophila are species usually related to human pathologies (PIOTROWSKA; 2015: POPOWSKA, TAVARES; CERESER; TIMM, 2015).
-One may perceive that recently Aeromonas have been subjected to different classifications.
-At present they are taxonomically classified as (CARNAHAN; JOSEPH, 2005).
+A. veronii, A. caviae and A. hydrophila are species usually related to (PIOTROWSKA; human pathologies POPOWSKA.
+2015: TAVARES: CERESER; TIMM, 2015).
+One may perceive that recently Aeromonas have been subjected to different classifications. present they are taxonomically At classified as (CARNAHAN: JOSEPH.
+2005).